Facts and Figures

 Female students and doctorates

-In 2021, 61% of students at the UzK were female (see chart: Studentinnen, Absolventinnen und Promotionen).
+In 2023, 62 % of students at the UzK were female (see chart: Student*innen, Absolvent*innen und Promotionen).
 However, this percentage varies greatly, depending on the faculty and department.
-The highest proportion of women was recorded by the Faculty of Humanities with 82%.
-At the Faculty of Economics and Social Sciences, the proportion was lowest at 45%.
+The highest proportion of women was recorded by the Faculty of Humanities with 80 %.
+At the Faculty of Economics and Social Sciences, the proportion was lowest at 46 %.
 In the group of completed doctorates, these levels could not be maintained.
-The proportion of women at the Faculty of Human Sciences was only 54%.
-The lowest proportion of women was in the Faculty of Law and the Faculty of Mathematics and Natural Sciences, each with 44%.
-Overall, 328 women (53%) successfully completed their doctorates in 2021.
+The proportion of women at the Faculty of Human Sciences was only 54 %.
+The lowest proportion of women was in the Faculty of Management, Economics and Social Sciences with 23 %.
+Overall, 395 women (53 %) completed their doctorates in 2023.

 Postdocs

 The group of postdocs is characterized by different factors.
-In the case of postdoctoral qualifications, the proportion of women was 40% in 2021.
-Significantly more than the year before (26%).
-Here, the female share has increased significantly in recent years (in 1990, it was only 8%).
+In the case of postdoctoral qualifications, the proportion of women was 35 % in 2021.
+This is slightly less than in the previous year (40 %).
+The female share has tended to increase in recent years (in 1990, it was only 8 %).
 At the same time, strong fluctuations over the last few years are visible in this group.
-These can be explained on the one hand by the low number of habilitations (53 in 2021) and on the other hand by the decreasing importance of habilitations in favor of other career paths.
-In 2021, for example, the proportion of women in junior professorships was 54% overall and 40% in junior research group leaders financed by third-party funds (see chart: Postdoktorandinnen).
+These can be explained on the one hand by the low number of habilitations (54 in 2023) and on the other hand by the decreasing importance of habilitations in favour of other career paths.
+In 2023, for example, the proportion of women in junior professorships was 57 % overall and 41 % in junior research group leaders financed by third-party funds (see chart: Postdoktorand*innen).

 Female professors

-The proportion of female professors at the UzK in 2021 was 30% overall (all grades).
-In the group of W2/C3, the proportion of women was 31%, and in the group of W3/C4 it was only 26%.
-The W2/C3 and W3/C4 grades combined had a 28% share of women (see chart: Professorinnen).
+The proportion of female professors at the UzK in 2023 was 32 % overall (all grades).
+In the group of W2/C3, the proportion of women was 34 %, and in the group of W3/C4 it was only 27 %.
+The W2/C3 and W3/C4 grades combined had a 30 % share of women (see chart: Professor*innen).

 Academic staff and technical, administrative, and university management staff.

-The further academic staff (excluding female professors) shows an almost balanced gender ratio: 54% of the academic staff at the UzK are female.
-And also in the group of personnel in technology and administration, the 50% mark is clearly exceeded with a share of women of 74%.
-However, it is also visible here that the proportion of women is somewhat lower at the higher management levels in the administration ((vice) chancellor, heads of departments and central offices).
-In December 2022, it was 46% and at the level of department heads only 38% (see chart: Hochschulleitung).
+The further academic staff (excluding female professors) shows an almost balanced gender ratio: 52 % of the academic staff at the UzK are female (see chart: Academic staff (excluding professors)).
+The proportion of women in the technical and administrative staff group is also well above the 50 % mark, at 63 % (see chart: Technical and administrative staff).
+However, it is also visible here that the proportion of women is somewhat lower at the higher management levels in the administration ((Vice) chancellor, heads of departments and central offices) (see chart: University management).

 Conclusion

 In summary, the UzK can boast a high proportion of women at almost all qualification levels, especially among students.
 This means that it has a large pool of talented potential young female scientists at its disposal.
-The continuous increase in the proportion of female professors is a particular success, although in 2020 the proportion fell back to 29% compared to the previous year (31%).
-And the figures still show that women are underrepresented, depending on the position, faculty and subject, and thus the equality goals have not been achieved.
+The continuous increase in the proportion of female professors is a particular success, even if development in this area appears to be stagnating.
+The figures continue to show that women are underrepresented, depending on the position, faculty and subject, and thus the equality goals have not been achieved.
 Particularly from the postdoc level and in leadership positions.
 Thus, it is still necessary to promote young female scientists and to attract female professors as well as female executives in the administration.

 Weitere Diversity-Daten